Praia da Luz: Geography

-Luz is located in the southwest corner of the municipality of Lagos, and covers an area of 21.78 km².
+Luz is located in the southwest corner of the municipality of Lagos, and covers an area of 21.78 km2 (8½ sq. mi.).
 It is about 6 km from the city of Lagos proper.
 It is bordered to the south by the Atlantic Ocean, to the north by the civil parish of Barão de São João, to the east by Santa Maria and São Sebastião, and it is adjacent to the civil parish of Budens, in the municipality of Vila do Bispo.
 The parish includes three settlements (Luz, Espiche and Almádena).

-The relief of the parish is marked by two mountainous areas, Montinhos da Luz (99 metres) and Montinhos do Burgau (68 metres), while four ravines flow from north to south: Ribeira do Vale de Barão, Ribeira de Almadena, Ribeira de Espiche and Ribeira da Luz.
+The relief of the parish is marked by two mountainous areas, Montinhos da Luz (99 metres; 325 feet) and Montinhos do Burgau (68 metres; 223 feet), while four ravines flow from north to south: Ribeira do Vale de Barão, Ribeira de Almadena, Ribeira de Espiche and Ribeira da Luz.
 The beach in Praia da Luz is an intermediate-size Blue Flag beach with two distinct zones: the white sand beach and rocky cliff zone, characteristic of the Algarve.
 While the waters are typically clean and transparent, its temperatures are variable, owing to the influence of the Atlantic currents.

 Demographically, the older parish of Luz was a small centre.
 By the 18th century, following the 1755 Lisbon earthquake, the region was decimated, and many of its residents abandoned the region.
 The development of the region only began in the second half of the 19th century.
 The census of 1893 indicated a population of fewer than 1,712 inhabitants.